Is India working on Agni-6? What could be the ramifications if it is test fired

 Many reports have claimed that the DRDO is working on a three-stage Agni VI missile.
 Agni 6 could be a three-stage solid fuel ICBM missile which will be heavier and thicker than the Agni-V. Agni-VI could possibly be able to carry 3 tonne warheads thrice that of Agni-V which can carry only 1.1 Tonne warheads.
 Agni-VI will be the first missile to have the capability to carry 4 or 6 multiple independently targetable re-entry vehicles (MIRV) payloads.

-It would be based on the components of the polar space launch vehicle (PSLV) and the Agni IRBM, and that it will have a range between 8000 and 12,000 kms
+It would be based on the components of the polar space launch vehicle (PSLV) and the Agni IRBM, and that it will have a range between 8000 and 12,000 kms.

 DRDO usually has a development gap between each Agni-series of around 4-5 years.
 It has been over 5 years since Agni-V was developed and this has led to speculation that its successor could be ready.